couldntcatchthebus/redis-delete-key/README.md

 chmod +x delete-redis-key.sh
 ./delete-redis-key.sh <hostName> <port> <key>

 # You can use that script also at redis clusters.
-It will delete keys from all slaves and
+It will delete keys from all slaves and masters.